ABOUT

 • In lecture 1, we start with the general theory of lattice subgroups in locally compact groups.
 We define ‘lattice’, and give examples of lattices in some familiar groups.
 This will lead us to a famous theorem of Borel and Harish Chandra, describing a general procedure to construct arithmetic lattices in Lie groups.
 We briefly discuss the quotient of the group by a lattice, and state a criterion to determine when it is compact.
 To the extent permitted by time, we will survey the fundamental rigidity and arithmeticity theorems of Margulis.

 • Lecture 2 will be dedicated to the specific properties of lattices in simple p-adic groups.
 In particular, we show that such lattices are always cocompact, virtually torsion-free, and finitely presented.
-We discuss the action of a lattice on the Bruhat-Tits building of the p-adic group.
+To this end, the action on the Bruhat-Tits building of the p-adic group will be a useful tool.
+We will also discuss strong approximation for arithmetic lattices.

 • The contents of lecture 3 will be shaped by the needs of the other courses.
 We briefly discuss the representation theory of arithmetic p-adic lattices and the implications for the spectral properties of their action on the building.
 The remaining time may be spent reviewing some concepts or discussing some of the exercices.